 Saving Sumatran Orangutans and their rainforests

-We support frontline conservation projects which protect Sumatran orangutans, their forests and their future.
+We protect Sumatran orangutans, their forests and their future.

 We build local and international partnerships to prevent deforestation.
-We advocate globally for changes to government policy and corporate practice to give orangutans a fighting chance.
+We campaign globally for changes to government policy and corporate practice to give orangutans a fighting chance.

 Charity information: Sumatran Orangutan Society

-The Leuser Ecosystem in Sumatra is the last stronghold for the critically endangered Sumatran orangutan.
-Their precious habitat is being bulldozed and burned to make way for farmlands, roads and mines: deforestation has doubled in recent years, and the number of orangutans being rescued is accelerating.
-We must act now to stop these irreplaceable forests falling, and give Sumatran orangutans a safe future in the wild, where they belong.
+The Leuser Ecosystem in Sumatra is home to the critically endangered Sumatran orangutan.
+This year a new species was discovered which needs protection too.
+It's under threat from a proposed dam.
+Their precious forest is being bulldozed and burned to make way for farmlands, roads and mines: deforestation has doubled in recent years, and we are having to rescue more and more orangutans.
+Please act now to stop these forests dying, and give orangutans a safe future in the wild, where they belong.

 Orangutans need trees.
-We protect their rainforest home and keep it safe long-term.
-We back the courageous men and women on the frontline in Sumatra, the people who plant the tree seedlings, chainsaw the illegal oil palms, evacuate orangutans in danger and patrol the forests.
+We protect their forest home and keep it safe long-term.
+We back the brave men and women on the frontline in Sumatra, the people who plant the tree seedlings, chainsaw the illegal oil palms, evacuate orangutans in danger and patrol the forests.

-We help the people living next to this precious ecosystem to become guardians of the forests.
+We help the people living next to Leuser become guardians of the forests.

 Supporting local communities to become guardians of the rainforest, defending it from future threats